MohamedEmary/graduation-project/discussion/first-term/discussion.md

 ## Equations That Serve as Test Cases

-In these equations we have tried to use different types of functions and intervals to test our methods.
+In these equations we have tried to use different types of functions like polynomial, exponential, trigonometric, and logarithmic functions to ensure that the algorithm works with different types of functions.
+We have also used different intervals with each algorithm depending on where the roots of the equations are.

 Table: Test Cases Equations